-If print spooler keeps stopping in Windows 8,8.1 or 7 even after starting the print spooler as mentioned earlier, then follow below steps.
+If the print spooler keeps stopping on Windows 10,8.1 or 7 even after starting the print spooler as mentioned earlier, then follow below steps.

 Clear the print spooler files where the Operating Systems store printing jobs temporarily, deleting these file will allow the print spooler to start freshly and run smoothly next time.

 Additional Steps to Fix it

 If the problem still exist even after trying earlier steps (if the physical printer connectivity is fine and physically there are no issues on the printer, cartridges and out of papers) on your Windows 10, 8.1 or Windows 7 computers, try these additional steps.

-1) Make sure you have already done mentioned earlier methods..
+4) Make sure you have done the earlier each step.

 Select ‘Restart the Service’ in Subsequent Failures field.
 So, it will try restarting print spooler service whenever it fails.

-This will not be the permanent solution if the spooler service keeps stopping and automatically restarting again and again.
-Better find out the real problem and fix it.
+This can’t be the permanent solution if the spooler service keeps stopping and automatically restarting again and again for some other reasons.
+Better to find the real problem and fix it.

 6) Go to ‘Dependencies’ tab and make sure all depending services are started.
 Luckily, only one dependency service for print spooler service which is Remote Procedure Call (RPC) service.